UKG Consulting Services

 Our consultants have deep UKG DimensionsTM and Workforce Central® expertise and have on average more than 20 years of hands-on healthcare experience.
 We identify your health system’s specific needs, then combine that with best practices and our UKG knowledge to ensure you succeed.
 Our specific areas of expertise include:

-- Dimensions planning, implementation, and optimization
+- Dimensions planning, project management, and optimization

-- Workforce Central optimization
+- Workforce Central to Dimensions migrations

 - Pay practice alignment